15 of the Most Beautiful Mosques in the World

 Despite being destroyed in 1952, the Kul Sharif Mosque rose from the ashes, rebuilt with funds mainly provided by Saudi Arabia and the United Arab Emirates.
 This is a testament to the enduring spirit of faith and beauty, a story that inspires and captivates.

-The Kul Sharif Mosque is a 16th-century mosque located in the western part of Kazan, Russia.
+The Kul Sharif Mosque is a 16th-century mosque in the western part of Kazan, Russia.
 It is the largest mosque in Russia and can accommodate 6000 people at a time.
 The beautiful mosque is the main religious place in Tatarstan.

-It was named after a Religious Scholar Qul Sharif who served in the mosque and later martyred along with his several students while defending Kazan from a Russian army attack fighting against the Russian army.
+It was named after a Religious Scholar, Qul Sharif, who served in the mosque and later martyred along with his several students while defending Kazan from a Russian army attack fighting against the Russian army.

 The mosque is not only a source of attraction for Muslims but its beauty and architectural style attract various travelers who have no religious connection with the mosque.